olewsaa/amateur-radio/pat-doc/config.json.md

 This section deal with position from GPS.
-Setting up connection to a gpsd server, which can be locally attached or provieded from a remote server via the network (my local server is 10.10.10.0 , but in many cases localhost is used).
+Setting up connection to a gpsd server, which can be locally attached or provieded from a remote server via the network (my local server is 10.10.10.1 , but in many cases localhost is used, e.g. a local USB GPS).

     "gpsd": {
         "enable_http": true,